-Adult patients in ICU with septic shock as defined by Sepsis-3 criteria who have required continuous vasopressor therapy for at least 24 hours, are being treated with 0.1 mcg/kg/min noradrenaline and a heart rate of 95bpm or greater will be eligible for entry.
-Patients with any form of compensatory tachycardia, patients with any form of vasodilatory shock that is not caused by sepsis, known sensitivity to beta-blockers; pre-existing severe cardiac dysfunction (NYHA grade 4 or more; treatment with a beta-agonist before the initiation of noradrenaline); or untreated second or third degree heart block will be excluded from the trial.
-Similarly, patients known to be pregnant; untreated phaeochromocytoma; pre-existing severe pulmonary hypertension (mean PA pressures >55mmHg); acute severe bronchospasm (due to asthma or COPD); known Prinzmetal's angina; a past history of ischaemic stroke or transient ischaemic attack (TIA) or untreated severe carotid stenosis; advanced liver disease with Child Pugh Score of \geq B; terminal illness other than septic shock with a life expectancy of <28 days, will be excluded.
+Patients with any form of vasodilatory shock that is not caused by sepsis, known sensitivity to beta-blockers; pre-existing severe cardiac dysfunction (NYHA grade 4 or more; treatment with a beta-agonist before the initiation of noradrenaline); or untreated second or third degree heart block will be excluded from the trial.
+Similarly, patients known to be pregnant; untreated phaeochromocytoma; pre-existing severe pulmonary hypertension (mean PA pressures >55mmHg); acute severe bronchospasm (due to asthma or COPD); known Prinzmetal's angina; a past history of ischaemic stroke or transient ischaemic attack (TIA) or untreated severe carotid stenosis; advanced liver disease with Child Pugh Score of ≥B; terminal illness other than septic shock with a life expectancy of <28 days; receiving extracorporeal membrane oxygenation (ECMO) treatment will be excluded.
 Patients who, in the opinion of the clinical staff, are about to finish noradrenaline therapy or have been administered an IMP for another IMP trial in the previous 30 days will also be ineligible.